Category Archives: indie

 The movie is about the Virgin Mary, played by Bahia Haifi, with pure dignity, gravity, and a keen sense of maternity related to such a heroine.
 We follow as she deals with the rising church after the Resurrection and Ascension of Our Lord.
 Mary spends her final days helping the church regain its initial encounter with the Lord.

-The movie is indeed very Christian for all Christian beliefs, from Protestants to Catholics and the ones in between.
+The movie is indeed very Christian, encompassing beliefs from Protestants to Catholics and those in between.